SiddharthMundra123/cse15l-lab-reports/lab-5 tutorial.md

 [cs15lwi23ace@ieng6-202]:skill-demo1-data:531$ find ./written_2 -name WhereToIndia.txt -exec rm -i {} \;
 rm: remove regular file './written_2/travel_guides/berlitz1/WhereToIndia.txt'? y
 ```
-As seen above, it delets a file with confirmation.
+As seen above, it asks for confirmation before deleting the file.
+Only if we confimr, then it delets the file.

 ## Command 3: -iname
 **Example 1**